KrishnaM26/LAPD-Vehicle-Crime-EDA/README.md

 # **Overview**

 California is ranked one of the top states in the US for vehicle related crimes such as vehicle thefts and burglaries from vehicles.
 During a recent trip to Los Angeles, California I witnessed a car break in during the day in a highly populated area making me incredibly concerned about my rental car with my belongings parked down the block.
-In my analysis I aim to answer three questions:
+In my analysis I aim to answer four questions:

 1. **What are vehicle related crimes in Los Angeles?**
 2. **How common are vehicle related crimes in Los Angeles?**